Basis-Health/readb/README.md

 - **new**: Create a new database.
 - **get**: Get the value associated with a key.
 - **link**: Link a key to another key
+- **delete**: Delete a key, does not delete any links or actual data
 - **persist**: Persist the new links to the database

 ### index-write feature